github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/setting-up-a-template-repository-for-github-codespaces.md

 ## Configure the dev container

 You can add dev container configuration files to your template repository to customize the development environment for people using your template with {% data variables.product.prodname_github_codespaces %}.
 You can choose from a list of predefined configuration settings in {% data variables.product.prodname_vscode %}, or you can create a custom configuration by writing your own `devcontainer.json` file.
 If you don't add configuration files, the default container image will be used.
-For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)" and "[Adding a dev container configuration to your repository](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration)."
+For more information, see "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers)" and "[AUTOTITLE](/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration)."

 {% note %}